vitopedro/expandit-challenge/README.md

 # expandit-challenge
-The repository containing the full application fot the challenge proposed by expandit
+The repository containing the full application for the challenge proposed by expandit

 # Develop